skynet/astronomer-ee/docs/pages/guides/google-cloud.md

 As you deploy Astronomer modules, you will need to provide additional data stores such as Kafka and Redis.

-## Quickstart

-To install Astronomer + a single deployment of our Airflow module:

 ### Provision IPs